milindt/Hotel-automation/README.md

-# Hotel-automation
+# hotel.Hotel-automation
-Hotel automation system for chain of Hotels
+hotel.Hotel automation system for chain of Hotels

 A very prestigious chain of hotels is facing a problem of huge consumption of electricity bills for its electronic equipments.
-The common equipments, like lights, ACs, etc are currently controlled manually, by the hotel staff, using manual switches.
-Hotel Management wants to optimise the usage of electricity consumption and also ensure that there is no inconvenience caused to the guests and staff.
+The common equipments, like lights, ACs, etc are currently controlled manually, by the hotel staff, using manual switches. hotel.Hotel Management wants to optimise the usage of electricity consumption and also ensure that there is no inconvenience caused to the guests and staff.
 So, it has installed Motion Sensors at appropriate places and have approached you to program a Controller which takes inputs from these sensors and controls various equipments.
 The way the hotel equipments are organised and the requirements for the Controller are listed
 below:
-1. A Hotel can have multiple floors
+1. A hotel.Hotel can have multiple floors
 2. Each floor can have multiple main corridors and sub corridors
 3. Both main corridor and sub corridor have one light each
 4. Both main and sub corridor lights consume 5 units of power when ON